 Flowers are organized alphabetically by genus and species.
 Hover over a photo series to control the images.

 This plant was formerly known as Cleome serrulata, and is listed as such in many guides.
+It's also been assigned to the genera Atalanta and Peritoma.
 For years I knew it simply as beeweed.
 One photo shows how the individual flower has four petals.
+Except on the flower stalks, the leaves are pointed and come in threes.
 The boiled-down sap from this plant may have been used to create the carbon-based black paint on some Ancestral Puebloan pots.

 Red-Whisker Clammyweed (Polanisia dodecandra)